-The World Health Organization's definition of IPE, which is endorsed by IPEC, is "When students from two or more professions learn about, from, and with each other to enable effective collaboration and improve health outcomes" (WHO, 2010; IPEC, 2016).
+Interprofessional Education (IPE) = Proposed by the World Health Organization and endorsed by IPEC, takes place "when students from two or more professions learn about, from, and with each other to enable effective collaboration and improve health outcomes" (WHO, 2010; IPEC, 2016).
 This emphasis on students aligns well with UT Health San Antonio's QEP, and the expectation is that student-to-student interprofessional learning will constitute the majority of IPE activities on campus.
-That said, HPAC provided guidance that offers an expanded interpretation of "from" and "with" highlighting the importance of student learning that takes place from and/or with practitioners or professionals (HPAC, 2019).
-Student-to-practitioner and/or student-to-professional IPE should be included in this table if it exists in the program.
+This table is reserved for student-to-student IPE activities.

-Didactic IPE = IPE activities that take place in classroom and simulation settings as part of formal curricula (i.e., credit-bearing coursework); Co-Curricular IPE = IPE activities that take place outside of formal curricula (volunteer experiences that augment learning/professional development); Clinical IPE = IPE activities that take place in clinical settings as part of formal curricula (i.e., credit-bearing coursework).
+Didactic IPE = IPE activities that take place in classroom and simulation settings as part of formal curricula (i.e., credit-bearing coursework)

+Co-Curricular IPE = IPE activities that take place outside of formal curricula (volunteer experiences that augment learning/professional development)

+Clinical IPE = IPE activities that take place in clinical settings as part of formal curricula (i.e., credit-bearing coursework).